2023 Fall Term classes will begin on September 19 and end on December 14.

 Visit www.parkstreet.org for more details.

 PARK STREET INTERNATIONAL FELLOWSHIP (PSIF) IN-PERSON.
 Join us for small group Bible discussions in English.
-All international students, scholars and their families are welcome ‐ regardless of ethnicity, gender, or religious affiliation.
-Sundays, 1:00‐3:00 PM.
-No need to register.
+All international students, scholars and their families are invited.
+Come learn about Christianity and the Bible in a friendly and open environment, where any question is welcome.
+No need to register, and lunch is provided.
+Sundays, 12:30‐3:00 PM.
 Questions?
-Contact Raymond Kam, Minister to Internationals.
+Contact Raymond Kam, Minister to Internationals. resumes September 10

 Courses And Activities Not Being Offered This Term

-TOEFL TEST PREPARATION for students with intermediate or advanced language proficiency.
-Questions?
+TOEFL TEST PREPARATION For students with intermediate or advanced language proficiency.
 Contact Karen Patschke, Park Street’s ESL Coordinator.

 Ni hao!
 I came to Boston as a visiting scholar at BWH.
 I attended the Professional Communications Workshop and learned a lot about presentations.
 I appreciate teacher Whay because of the well-prepared lessons, homework assignments, discussion and presentations.
 It was a really friendly learning experience.
 I strongly recommend you take this English class.